 - Future of long distance passenger rail services in New Zealand

 - It is time to reform rail in Aotearoa New Zealand

 - Why does public transport suck in New Zealand

-If you support the Connecting Communities 2030 Initiative, have your say or become proactive by getting involved in local better public transport campaign groups.
+If you support Lets Connect Communities, have your say or become proactive by getting involved in local better public transport campaign groups.

-Connecting Communities 2030 is an initiative of the Public Transport Forum New Zealand.
+Lets Connect Communities is an initiative of the Public Transport Forum New Zealand.